Loop-string-hadron approach to SU(3) lattice Yang-Mills theory, II: Operator representation for the trivalent vertex: Notation and conventions

 where

 These basis states, used throughout this work, are the so-called ``naive LSH basis'' introduced in Part I \cite{Kadam:2024ifg}.
-The double-angle bras and kets, $\bbra{*}$ and $\kett{*}$, are used for the basis states to emphasize that they are generally not normalized to unit length; the basis is unnormalized.
-In addition to being unnormalized, the basis states are not completely orthogonalized, hence we interchangeably refer to this basis as the ``nonorthogonal'' basis.
+The double-angle bras and kets, $\bbra{*}$ and $\kett{*}$, are used for the basis states to emphasize that they are generally not normalized to unit length, that is, the basis is unnormalized.
+In addition, the basis states are not completely orthogonalized, hence we interchangeably refer to this basis as the ``nonorthogonal'' basis.
 For further discussions on orthogonality and overlaps, we refer the reader to Part I.

-As explained in Part I, the basis kets are ultimately defined in terms of irreducible Schwinger bosons, and this definition is reproduced in Sec.~\ref{sec: methods}; however the point of this Part II article is that our Results make it possible to use the states \eqref{eq: vertex basis states} without reverting to their underlying definitions.
+As explained in Part I, the basis kets are ultimately defined in terms of ISBs, and this definition is reviewed in Sec.~\ref{sec: methods}; however the significance of this Part II article is that our results make it possible to use the states \eqref{eq: vertex basis states} without reverting to their underlying Schwinger-boson definitions.
 This includes the ability to calculate norms and overlaps.